Does Mrs. White Pass the Biblical Tests of a Prophet?

 Mrs. White made some vague predictions about crime worsening and cities becoming more polluted.
 These types of predictions are difficult to judge, because many other people of her day were saying the same thing.
 The problem is that if we considered everyone who made such generalized predictions to be prophets, then we would literally have thousands of prophets.
 General predictions about worsening crime and pollution simply do not substantiate a prophet's claims.
 A prophet must be measured on specific predictions and specific results.

-Some have suggested that the predictions written out in the Great Controversy, such as the United States in prophecy and enforced Sunday observance, appear to be coming to pass, and this proves Mrs. White to be a prophet.
-The truth is that the United States is moving away from a National Sunday Law.
+Some have suggested that predictions in the Great Controversy, such as the United States in prophecy and enforced Sunday observance, appear to be coming to pass, and this proves Mrs. White to be a prophet.
+The truth is that the United States is moving away from a National Sunday Law, which would seem to indicate another failed prophecy.
 What about the predictions of the papacy uniting with Apostate Protestantism?
 Mrs. White warned of this, but many other non-Adventist Christians were sounding the same alarm during that time period.
 Does that mean these other people are prophets also?
+Some claim Mrs. White predicted the San Francisco earthquake and the 9/11 attack in New York City, but those are more myth than fact.

 TEST #2: Cannot have falsehoods in their visions